Gig Young: Metro-Goldwyn-Mayer

 Young supported Van Johnson in the MGM comedy Too Young to Kiss (1952).
 The studio liked Young so much that he was signed to a term contract.
 After supporting Peter Lawford in You for Me (1952), Young was promoted by MGM to leading man for Holiday for Sinners (1952).
 The film was a box office failure, however.
 More popular was The Girl Who Had Everything (1953) in which Young lost Elizabeth Taylor to Fernando Lamas.

 MGM loaned Young to Republic Pictures for City That Never Sleeps (1953), where he had the starring role as a disillusioned cop.
 In 2008 Martin Scorsese selected this film to open a Republic Pictures retrospective that he curated at New York's Museum of Modern Art, citing the movie's amazing energy and creativity.
 Back at MGM, Young was the lead in the 3-D western Arena (1953), which was a hit.
 He was a second male lead again – to Michael Wilding – in the Joan Crawford vehicle Torch Song (1953).
-Promptly after completing both films, on June 22, 1953, the trade magazine Hollywood Reporter told its readers that MGM had just assigned its Actor Gig Young to the 4th Leading Role in their future successful Family Viewing hit film of 1954, Gypsy Colt.
+Promptly after completing both films, on June 22, 1953, the trade magazine Hollywood Reporter told its readers that MGM had just assigned Gig Young to the fourth leading role in their film Gypsy Colt.
 Likely noticing that his roles were now moving in the wrong direction, he left MGM.
 "I played terrible parts there", he later said.
 He decided to relocate to New York.